ispras/keystone_plugin/README.md

 ![](https://vfc.cc/29c9b77c2f108e1832baa910f9942b36)

 You can test the other GET-method that shows information of a user by his ID via link http://localhost:8001/v2.0/users/:user_id.
-Instead "user_id" you should write ID of the admin-user that we have created yet.
+Replace "user_id" with ID of the admin-user, that we have created.
 This ID you have received in the response on that query.

 Now you can receive a token for this user.
-It will be POST-method via link http://localhost:8001/v2.0/tokens with following message in JSON format:
+Execute POST-method via link http://localhost:8001/v2.0/tokens with following message in JSON format:

 ~~~javascript
 {